exp1azy/manticore_provider/README.md

 [Manticore Search](https://manticoresearch.com/) – easy-to-use open-source fast database for search

-Initial release of `ManticoreSearch.Provider` providing API integration with `ManticoreSearch` for .NET applications.
+Initial release of `ManticoreSearch.Provider` providing API integration with **Manticore Search** server for .NET applications.
 This version includes features for full-text search, autocomplete, fuzzy search, basic CRUD operations, support for custom queries and filters, and flexible indexing and query expansion options.
 Designed to simplify `ManticoreSearch` integration in .NET projects.

 **Note:** If you find errors or bugs in the library, please write in the `issues` section